LEVEL: A LEVEL

 PASS RATE: 98% IN 2019

 In this course you will study how the laws of physics enable us to make sense of the universe.
 The course involves a mixture of theory and practical work and the links between the two are regularly emphasised.
-If you opt to study Physics, you must study A Level Mathematics.
-The content of your Mathematics A Level will assist you in understanding the more complex components of the Physics syllabus.
+If you opt to study Physics, you must study either Mathematics, Computer Science or Chemistry.
+The content of these courses will assist you in understanding the more complex components of the Physics syllabus.

 Wherever possible, we try to incorporate practical work relevant to the theory being studied.
 This means that practical work is performed regularly and through this students become accurate and reliable experimenters.
 Theory is taught through presentations, small group work and individual practice and interactive technology.